3 Day Kuala Lumpur Itinerary: The Ultimate Weekend in Malaysia

 • Visit A Famosa Fort and St. Paul’s Church

-• Walk along the Malacca River
+• Walk along the Melaka River

-• Try chicken rice balls and cendol, a local dessert
+• Try chicken rice balls and cendol

 Option 2: Cameron Highlands (3.5 hours away)